European shares gain on report Greece ready to accept a revised deal

 weekend, with only a handful of minor changes.

-then it's a big positive for the market.
-But I remain sceptical
+'Grexit' idea, then it's a big positive for the market.
+But I

 The euro zone's blue-chip Euro STOXX 50 index